Vicodin (Hydrocodone) Withdrawal – Signs, Symptoms, Treatment

 Additionally, while the side effects of hydrocodone withdrawal are typically not in themselves life-threatening, certain complications from them may be.
 For instance, if a person chokes on their vomit they could suffocate and die.
 Enrolling in a detox program helps to protect from these and other risks.

 Further, detox works best when paired with rehabilitation services.
 If a person does a do-it-yourself detox it could be tempting to skip the next stage of treatment.
-This can drastically decrease a person’s chance of success and ability to live a balanced, drug-free life.
+This can drastically decrease a person’s chance of success and the ability to live a balanced, drug-free life.

 Vicodin (Hydrocodone) Withdrawal Treatment: Medical Detox Programs